getify/You-Dont-Know-JS/scope-closures/ch3.md

 Even though positionally the `console.log(..)` referencing `studentName` comes *after* the `let studentName` declaration, timing wise the `askQuestion()` function is invoked *before*, while `studentName` is still in its TDZ!

 Many have claimed that TDZ means `let` and `const` do not hoist.
 But I think this is an inaccurate, or at least misleading, claim.

-I think the real difference with `let` and `const` is that they do not get automatically initialized, the way `var` does.
+I assert that the real difference with `let` and `const` is that they do not get automatically initialized, the way `var` does.
 The *debate* then is if the auto-initialization is *part of* hoisting, or not?
-I think auto-registration of a variable at the top of the scope (i.e., what I call "hoisting") and auto-initialization are separate and shouldn't be lumped together under the term single term "hoisting".
+I think auto-registration of a variable at the top of the scope (i.e., what I call "hoisting") and auto-initialization (to `undefined`) are distinct operations and shouldn't be lumped together under the single term "hoisting".

 We already know `let` and `const` don't auto-intialize at the top of the scope.
 But let's prove that `let` and `const` *do* hoist (auto-register at the top of the scope), courtesy of our friend shadowing (see earlier in this chapter):